Martin University Hospital: 1888-1945: War and epidemics

 The present hospital, however, was not completed until 1888; after a lengthy process, operations did not commence until 1889.
 The hospital suffered from chronic lack of skilled doctors and beds were scarce, yet within a few years over 200 patients per year were treated, most with lung and intestinal disorders.
 In 1892 a cholera epidemic struck the region, this along with recurrent outbreaks of tuberculosis made sure that new wards for patients with infectious diseases were required to be built.

 During World War I Martin Hospital was converted to an auxiliary army hospital and used for treating wounded soldiers.
 As the war progressed and the number of patients increased, the hospital undertook rapid expansion to accommodate them.
 After the war, with increasing population the hospital again needed to expand, and in 1923 a new surgical building was constructed.
 However, as beds were still insufficient, the authorities resorted to buying adjacent private residences to alleviate the shortage.
 In 1934 the Department of Gynecology was completed.

 The World War II years again saw the hospital being used as a military reserve hospital, but also the construction of both pediatric and otolaryngology wards, and despite having to dismiss all Czech and Jewish doctors it remained in service throughout the war years.

 1945-present

 As a result of the war the hospital in Martin had suffered serious damage.
 The consequences of fighting had taken its toll and buildings were in need of significant structural repair.
 It had also become necessary to supplement the lack of medical and technical material.
-Dr. Jàn Longauer became the new manager and things started to improve.
+Jàn Longauer became the new manager and things started to improve.
 A new generation of doctors arrived who contributed to the growth of professional and social prestige.
-One of those doctors was Dr. Vladimir Galanda who in Turiec developed a high level of medical care for children.
+One of those doctors was Vladimir Galanda who in Turiec developed a high level of medical care for children.
 Another was the father of modern Czechoslovak cardiac surgery Pavol Steiner, who performed in Martin the first open cardiac surgery in Slovakia.
 By the 1960s it had become a teaching hospital serving medical students from the Jessenius School of Medicine, also located in Martin, and new departments were added continuously.